A fine-grained comparison of pragmatic language understanding in humans and language models: Evaluation materials

+\paragraph{Deceits.} Humans produce polite deceits (``white lies'') in the service of social and personal relationships \citep[e.g.,][]{camden_white_1984}.
+Behavioral studies in young children suggest that understanding white lies requires interpretive ToM, or the ability to allow different minds to interpret the same information in different ways \citep{hsu_two_2013}.
+Furthermore, the tendency to produce white lies is linked to emotional understanding abilities, \citep{demedardi_prosocial_2021}, and moral judgments about white lies are linked to second-order false-belief understanding \citep{vendetti_theory_2019}.

+The Deceits task presents a story with a white lie, and asks why the speaker has used this utterance.
 The underlying intentions behind polite deceits are rarely explicitly explained in text.
 As a result, it is unlikely that LMs learn a direct connection between the utterance and the speaker's intention during training on static texts.
 However, instances of polite deceits in text corpora may be accompanied by descriptions of characters' emotional states, which may indicate that speakers' intentions differ from what is literally conveyed by their utterance.
 This highlights the importance of context in interpreting deceits, which we return to in \Cref{sec:role-of-context}.

 \paragraph{Indirect speech.} Humans often use language in a performative sense, such as indirectly requesting an action from other individuals \citep[e.g.,][]{austin_how_1975,searle_indirect_1975}.
+Indirect or polite speech comprehension has been captured by Rational Speech Act \citep[RSA;][]{frank_predicting_2012} models, which characterize listeners as performing Bayesian inference about a speaker who chooses utterances based on a tradeoff between epistemic and social utility \citep{brown_politeness_1987,yoon_talking_2016,yoon_polite_2020,lumer_modeling_2022}.
-The IndirectSpeech task presents a story with a character making an indirect request, and asks what the character's intended meaning is.

-Like deceits, it's unlikely that indirect speech acts are explicitly explained in text data.
-However, indirect requests may be followed by a description of the completion of the implied request -- for example, that someone closed a window after hearing the utterance ``It's cold in here''.
-Therefore, it's plausible that models may be able to learn relationships between the utterances and desired outcomes, purely based on exposure to linguistic forms.
+The IndirectSpeech task presents a story with an indirect request, and asks what the speaker intends to convey.
+Like deceits, it's unlikely that indirect speech acts are explained in text data.
+However, indirect requests may be followed by descriptions of the completion of the implied request -- for example, that someone closed a window after hearing the utterance ``It's cold in here''.
+Therefore, models may learn relationships between the utterances and desired outcomes through linguistic experience.